danielmassita/2023-Mentoria-BSS/English/Class10.md

 ## English - Class 10

-- Class 10 - Employee Tracking
+- Class 10 - How to Brainstorm
-  - Class 10 - Employee Tracking.pdf - https://drive.google.com/file/d/1LyYjtDrHhQNpvSlThEu292VG8nq-gnL8/view?usp=drive_link
+  - Class 10 - How to Brainstorm.pdf - https://drive.google.com/file/d/1LyYjtDrHhQNpvSlThEu292VG8nq-gnL8/view?usp=drive_link
-  - Class 10 - Employee Tracking.mp3 - N/A
+  - Class 10 - How to Brainstorm.mp3 - N/A

 ___